bubl-ai/bubl-ai.github.io/_posts/2024-02-12-Simple-Dockerfile-for-Dev-Purposes.md

 ```

 You can use it in VSCode to seamlessly develop your code within the container.
-This is assuming that you already have Docker and VSCode installed,and that you set your Github ssh key in `~/.ssh/id_ed25519`.
+This is assuming that you already have Docker and VSCode installed,and that you set your GitHub ssh key in `~/.ssh/id_ed25519`.
 If you don't have this, feel free to check [this previous blog post!](https://bubl-ai.com/posts/Raspberry-Pi-Setup/)

 The only thing missing is to build your image and run your container.
 This is done very easily by executing the next commands.
 ```bash